owlmafia/capi-teal/readme.md

 Not sure that this should be a contract account.
 Maybe a delegated lsig is better.

 It may also be possible to merge this with the DAO's escrow, now sure that a separate escrow is necessary.

-## locking_escrow

-The investors lock shares here to be entitled to the dividend.

 # Capi contracts